 - Saves Construction Time: Precast Concrete construction saves time, the risk of project delay is also less.
-The precast concrete casting can be carried on simultaneously with other works on site such as earthwork, survey etc. and thus saves time.
+The precast concrete casting can be carried on simultaneously with other works on site such as earthwork, survey, etc. and thus saves time.

-- Quality Assurance: The key factors which regulate the quality of construction such as curing, temperature, mix design, formwork etc. can be monitored for Precast Concrete.
+- Quality Assurance: The key factors which regulate the quality of construction such as curing, temperature, mix design, formwork, etc. can be monitored for Precast Concrete.
 So, improved quality construction can be performed.

 - Cost-effective: The simplified construction process reduces the time, increases the productivity, quality and safety and thus the cost is reduced.

-- Durability: Precast Concrete structure has longer service time period and minimal maintenance.
-The high-density Precast Concrete is more durable to acid attack, corrosion, impact, reduces surface voids and resists accumulation of dust.
+- Durability: Precast Concrete structure has a longer service time period and minimal maintenance.
+The high-density Precast Concrete is more durable to acid attack, corrosion, impact, reduces surface voids and resists the accumulation of dust.

 - Aesthetics: As the structures are prefabricated in a controlled factory environment, several combinations of colors and textures can be used.
 A wide range of shapes and sizes are available to choose from with smooth finishing and thus the aesthetical value of products are increased.

 - Safe Construction Platform: No raw materials have to be stocked in site for Precast Concrete construction.
-It reduces the requirement of traditional formworks and props, wastage, workers etc. and thus provides a safe working platform.
+It reduces the requirement of traditional formworks and props, wastage, workers, etc. and thus provides a safe working platform.

 Disadvantages of Precast Concrete

-- High Initial Investment: For installing a Precast Concrete plant, heavy and sophisticated machines are necessary which requires high initial investment.
+- High Initial Investment: For installing a Precast Concrete plant, heavy and sophisticated machines are necessary which requires a high initial investment.
 A large scale of precast construction projects must be available to ensure sufficient profit.

 - Transportation Issue: The construction site can be at a distant location from the Precast Concrete plant.
 In that case, the precast members must be carried to the site using trailers.
 In many cases, the reduced costs of Precast Concrete is compensated by the transportation cost.

 - Handling Difficulties: Proper care and precaution have to be taken for handling precast concrete.
 Usually, precast members are heavy and large which makes it difficult to handle without damage.
-Generally, portable or tower cranes are used to handle the precast members.
+Generally, portable or tower cranes are used to handle precast members.